blaix/gren-tui/README.md

 # Gren TUI

-Build terminal user interfaces with a Model/View/Update architecture and helpers to control the screen, cursor, and text.
+Build terminal user interfaces using [The Elm Architecture](https://guide.elm-lang.org/architecture/) (Model/View/Update) and helpers to control the screen, cursor, and text.

 Track state in your model, listen for user input to update that state, and render your UI as a string representation of the current state. gren-tui will handle re-drawing only the lines you've output when your model changes.